About Workflows Reporting

 - Click Audit log in the sidebar navigation.

-- You can now view the changes made to your actions in the table.
+- You can now view the changes made to your workflows in the table.

 Searching the Audit Log

 There are several ways to view additional information within the audit log.
 In the audit log, you’ll be able to view changes to your triggers and tasks.

 - Search: Type in the Search bar to filter based on keywords.

 - User name: Type the name of a user and/or select a user from the dropdown results to filter based on a user name.